Aditya Natraj – Founder & Director

 Saloni’s project aims to explore ways to use waste to create energy.
 In a large country like India, it is hard to get one number on the power deficit.
 But during summer, the deficit in certain states is as high as 20% while at other times, it may be as low as 4.5%.
 Food waste is an untapped energy source that mostly ends up rotting in landfills, thereby releasing greenhouse gases into the atmosphere.
 Of the different types of organic wastes available, food waste holds the highest potential in terms of economic exploitation as it contains high amount of carbon and can be efficiently converted into biogas and organic fertilizer.
 Saloni wishes to create a model that can be replicated across large vegetable markets and food courts to generate power for the local communities.
 Saloni intends to influence policy levels to make sustainable products/ services more main stream.

-Sejal is the co-founder of Sonder Connect, an incubator and mentorship platform for women led start-ups.
+Sejal Shah Gulati is currently General Manager and Vice President of the Global Commercial Services Marketing Hub, which powers the commercial marketing distribution engine by delivering compelling B2B content, ensuring customer-centricity, and achieving optimal efficiencies.
+She is the co-founder of Sonder Connect, an incubator and mentorship platform for women led start-ups.
 Prior to that, she was the CMO of EZETAP, a mobile payments platform in India.
 Sejal was also the President and Managing Director of TAS Analytic Services Private Limited, a Time Inc. company.
 Sejal began her career at Time Inc. as the Business Development Director for Money magazine.
 After her role at Money, she was the Marketing Director for the Real Simple and InStyle magazines.
 Before joining Time Inc., Sejal was a Senior Manager for Business Development for American Express in New York City.
-Sejal has previously served on the Board of Trustees of Princeton University and is currently the Vice President of the Global Alumni Board of Harvard Business School.
-She is also a partner in the Bangalore chapter of Social Venture Partners (SVP), a volunteer social venture fund.
+Sejal has previously served on the Board of Trustees of Princeton University and is currently the President of the Global Alumni Board of Harvard Business School.
 Sejal is an avid reader, an accomplished runner and an aspiring golfer and viola player.
-Sejal recently successfully completed the New York City Marathon.
-She currently lives in Bangalore, with her husband and two young daughters.
+She currently lives in New York, with her husband and two young daughters.
 Sejal has a B.A. from Princeton University and an MBA from Harvard Business School.
-She is a Fellow of the Famous V of Ananta Aspen’s Kamalnayan Bajaj Fellowship and moderator for the Aspen Global Leadership Network.
+She is a Fellow of Class 5 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network